kanaghasivakumar/Structured-Urban-Synthesis-with-Diffusion-Transformers/README.md

 ## Files to Look At

-The three files that contain all the meaningful work are:
+The three files that contain the crux of the project are:

 **src/models/dit.py** : full model definition.
-Contains TimestepEmbedder, MaskPatchEmbedder, DiTBlock with self-attention, cross-attention, and adaLN modulation, and the top-level DiT class with the DDPM reverse process (p_sample) including CFG.
+Contains TimestepEmbedder, MaskPatchEmbedder, DiTBlock with self-attention, cross-attention, and adaLN modulation, and the DiT class with the DDPM reverse process (p_sample) including CFG.

 **src/train.py** : training loop.
 Contains the DDPM forward process, noise schedule, AdamW optimizer, linear warmup + cosine decay LR schedule, mixed precision training, early stopping, and W&B logging.